 Moving Forward From October 2024

 The Thrivability Matters Webinar for October 2024 showcased insights from Dr. Ginish Cheruparambil, Martin Drewry, and Mishal Shah.
-If you missed the presentations or the live Q&A session, you can view the recording on our YouTube channel or download the PDFs from each of the speakers.
+If you missed the presentations or the live Q&A session, you can view the recording on our YouTube channel or download the PDFs of each of the speakers’ Q&A answers by clicking their names in this paragraph.

 Interested in affordable and clean energy?